Volunteer

 Role: SNACK* 21+ Program Volunteer

-Responsibilities: SNACK* 21+ Program Volunteer help with class set up and shut down, assemble supplies so lead teachers can run classes without interruption, light cleaning, take pictures of programming, model tasks for members, and give praise/encouragement.
+Responsibilities of Volunteer: Volunteer responsibilities include helping with class set up and shut down, assembling supplies so lead teachers can run classes without interruption, light cleaning, taking pictures of programming, modeling tasks for members, and giving praise/encouragement.

-Special skills or requirements: Smile and have fun!
-Your positive energy will influence the energy of others around you.
+Special Skills or Requirements: A smile and fun attitude.
+A positive energy will influence the energy of others around you.

 Role: SNACK* Snacktivities Program Volunteer